The Salutation Inn is owned by the South Western Hotel & Catering Company Ltd and was purchased on New Year’s Eve 2010 from Punch Taverns.

 The property had been empty for two years and was in need of care.
 The Grade 2 * listed building was granted planning permission in late 2011 when the rebuilding project commenced, creating a 45 cover glazed atrium, we call the GlassHouse Cafe, a 30 cover restaurant, and a function room suitable for conference and banqueting up to 35 covers.
 Also four lovingly restored en-suite guest rooms and two additional suites.

+Along with the Williams-Hawkes family, Tom and Amelis have been owning and running the Salutation since 2012.
 Tom started his cooking journey during a school work experience at Gidleigh Park, Chagford under the guidance of Michael Caines.
 Michael, himself started his professional career at The Imperial Hotel in Exeter run by Tom’s forefathers.
-His great-grandfather ran Deller’s of Exeter for 17 years between the First and Second World War.
+His great-grandfather ran Deller's of Exeter for 17 years between the First and Second World War.
 It was an amazing cafe renowned for its quality and architecturally a leading Art Nouveau building.

-Tom attended Exeter College as a chef trainee for three years graduating as Top Student, then on to Gordon Ramsey at Hospital Road, Chelsea then to Petrus under Marcus Waring before returning to Devon and working his way up to Sous Chef at Gidleigh for Michael, a spell in France followed for the Rothschilds during Gidleigh refurbishment and then on to the Abode in Exeter as Executive Chef for three years.
+Tom attended Exeter College as a chef trainee for three years graduating as Top Student, then on to Gordon Ramsay at Hospital Road, Chelsea then to Petrus under Marcus Wareing before returning to Devon and working his way up to Sous Chef at Gidleigh for Michael, a spell in France followed for the Rothschilds during Gidleigh refurbishment and then on to the Abode in Exeter as Executive Chef for three years.

 My passion for pastry began in my hometown, Budapest.
 I started learning about pastries and cakes at the age of 15.
 One year later I become an apprentice in one of the best and oldest Fine Dine Experience in Hungary: Gundel Restaurant.